bitrix24/b24restdocs/api-reference/user/userfields/user-userfield-add.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - Required parameters are not specified
 - Examples in other languages are missing
-- Success response is absent
+- Success response is missing
-- Error response is absent
+- Error response is missing

 {% endnote %}

 {% endif %}